TanishqaKalidindi/delta-demo/README.md

 # delta-demo
-this is for delta practise
+this is for git and git hub practise